OICIRUAM73/Ecommerce-With-Angular/README.md

-# shop-with-angular
+# Store with Angular 8
-A basic ecommerce app using Angular 8 and Firebase
+A basic store app using Angular 8 and Firebase

 # How it works